 Choose the Right Metrics to Track

 Metrics are the core building blocks of your social media report.
 Each of them serves a specific purpose, so you need to cherry-pick them carefully.
-Just like with setting goals, you and your clients need to be on the same wavelength.
+Just like with setting goals, you and your clients need to be on the same wavelength when it comes to customer analytics.
 Talk to them and try to determine what kind of data matters to them.

 The idea is to talk to your clients honestly.
 If they won’t stop fixating on vanity metrics, you need to explain where they are wrong.
 Educate the client to understand what metrics align with their specific goals and teach them how to separate the wheat from the chaff.